p2049/Panospace/WALLPAPER_STUDIO_GENESIS.md

 ## 🤖 THE GENESIS PROMPT (SEND THIS TO START)

 "Hey Antigravity, we are building 'WALLPAPER STUDIO'—a standalone generative art app based on the Panospace Vector Dynamics infrastructure.
-This is a 100% separate project.
+This is a 100% separate project, but we are stealing EVERYTHING from the source.

 **Phase 1: Foundation**
-1. Initialize a Vite-React project with a pure black background.
+1. Initialize a Vite-React project.
-2. Implement a 'Master Engine' that routes to different Mathematical Visualizers.
-3. Import the 'Transcendence' and 'Cosmic' logic: We need the IFS Fractal Flames, the Spectral Snake with power-decay trails, and the 6D Calabi-Yau manifold projections.
+2. Create a 'BannerRenderer' component that can swap between 70+ modes.
+3. Import the 'Transcendence' logic (Math Banners) as simply one category among many.

-**Phase 2: Visual Excellence**
+**Phase 2: The Great Port (Categories)**
-1. Re-implement the 'Panospace Overlay System': Add a cumulative Scanline overlay and a Radial Vignette that darkens the edges for depth.
-2. Every mathematical core must use 'Additive Blending' (globalCompositeOperation = 'screen' or 'lighter') for that glowing neon look.
-3. Ensure all 10 brand-colored entities bounce across the screen with smooth, high-fps physics.
+You must meticulously recreate these categories from the Blueprint:
+- **Windows**: (15 variants) Static background + animated rain/snow/stars/traffic.
+- **Liquid**: (2 variants) WebGL fluid simulations.
+- **Cosmic**: (20+ variants) Particle systems and rotating 3D meshes.
+- **Abstract**: (10+ variants) Oscilloscopes and geometric wireframes.
+- **City & Ocean**: Parallax scrolling layers.

+**Phase 3: The Overlay Engine**
+Implement the 'Overlay Layer' that sits on top of any banner:
+- **Planet Mode**: Port the CSS `conic-gradient` earth horizon and stars.
+- **Aurora Mode**: Port the SVG `<filter>` turbulence for the northern lights.
+- **Cyberpunk Link**: Port the SVG brackets and data lines.

-**Phase 3: Studio UI**
+**Phase 4: Studio UI**
 1. Build a 'Glassmorphism' control panel on the left.
-It should be semi-transparent with a blur effect.
-2. Add sliders to control the internal math (e.g., speed of the Fractal Flame, length of the Spectral Snake's tail).
-3. Add a 'CAPTURE' button that saves the current canvas state as a 4K resolution PNG.
+2. Add a 'CAPTURE' button that saves the current canvas state as a 4K resolution PNG.

-**Phase 4: The Mathematical Library**
-Stitch in all existing visual variants from Panospace:
-- Strange Attractors (Rossler/Lorenz)
-- Topological Manifolds (Mobius/Enneper)
-- Quantum Probabilities (Wave/Foam)
-- Geometric Flora (Fibonacci/Spiral)
+3. Add a 'Theme Selector' dropdown that is categorized (Window, Cosmic, Abstract, etc.).

 Do not use any external CSS libraries.
 Use vanilla CSS with modern variables.
-The goal is an app that looks like a high-end discovery engine for mathematical beauty."
+The goal is an app that looks like a high-end discovery engine for unique wallpapers."

 ---